💔 The Hidden Cost of Cuddles: Why Large Dog Owners Worry About Vet Bills

 Everyday Tips on How to Improve Dogs Health

-Improving your dog’s health doesn’t require major changes — just consistency.
+Improving your dog’s health doesn’t require major changes but just consistency.
 Here is how to keep your canine companion feeling their best:

 Feed high-quality food: Choose nutritionally balanced meals tailored to your dog’s age, breed, and size.